sebastian-ahmed/stock_tools/README.md

 Total Value         = $11026.75
 Total Adjusted Gain = $1025.08 (10.25%)
 ```

+# Notes about calculations
+As of now, there are some encoded rules in relation to gain and cost-basis calculations that users should be aware of:
+- No rounding is performed in any calculations until a result is reporting to the terminal or a file.
+- When a stock sale covers multiple buy lot transactions:
+  - The sale transaction commission is applied to the *net proceeds* of the first generated sale item.
+It is not distributed across all generated sale items.
+From a tax-reporting perspective, this is arbitrary as long as it is accounted for and not double counted anywhere.
+- When a sale transaction does not consume an entire buy lot, the buy transaction commission is not added to the cost basis of the buy.
+Only when a buy transaction is fully consumed, is the commission added to the cost basis.
+This also avoids double counting so that the commission is only ever applied to a single sale item.
+- *net_proceeds*, *gain* and *gain_per_share* sale item fields all take into account commissions, but do not include disallowed wash-sale amounts.
+If a sale is a loss with a disallowe wash amount, the reportable loss value is captured in the *allowed_loss* field (which is an absolute value)
+- Long-term designation occurs when the difference between the acquired date and sold date is greater or equal to 366 days
+-

 # Special commands
 Both examples show example usage of the stock split special command.
 The general format of special commands is a single field of the format